lmp2700/ga-hackathon-2019/README.md

 To run server:
 cd into the backend folder
-In Terminal type command "npm start"
+In Terminal type command "nodemon"
 It will run on localhost port: 8000